-For further information about Exercise Physiology or to book an appointment, please contact our health team via phone or email, or send us a message on our contact page.
+For further information about Exercise Physiology or to book an appointment, please contact our team on 07 3891 2000 or book online.

 Sports Medicine is the branch of medicine that deals with the treatment and prevention of injuries related to sports and exercise.